tillersystems/TestiOS/README.md

 ## Test 1

-Write a function that compute the sum of the numbers in a given list using a for-loop, foreach-loop, a while-loop, and recursion.
+Write a function that computes the sum of the numbers in a given list using a for-loop, foreach-loop, a while-loop, and recursion.

 ## Test 2

-Write a function that combines two lists by alternatingly taking elements.
-For exemple: given two lists [A, B, C] and [1, 2, 3], the results sould be [A, 1, B, 2, C, 3]
+Write a function that combines two lists by alternatively taking elements in each list.
+For exemple: given these two lists [A, B, C] and [1, 2, 3], the results sould be [A, 1, B, 2, C, 3]

 ## Test 3

-Let's A be a matrix
+Let A be a matrix
 ```
 A = [ 2  3  2  1 ]  Allowed moves : → or ↓
     [ 5  2  3  1 ]
     [ 1  2  2  1 ]
 width = 4
-heigh = 3
+height = 3
 ```

 You can move RIGTH or DOWN.
 You cannot move UP or LEFT.

-Write a webservice that calculate the highest path sum in a matrix following this rule (move only RIGTH or DOWN)
+Write a webservice that calculate the highest path sum in the matrix following this rule (move only RIGTH or DOWN)

 ## Test 4